egiden/django-contact-us-tools/docs/source/base_contactus_view.rst

    :raises ValueError: If any key in :py:attr:`BaseContactUsView.send_email_kwargs` is not a valid input into :py:func:`BaseMessage.send_email`.

 :py:func:`BaseContactUsView.send_email` is called when the form used by :py:class:`BaseContactUsView` is validated.
-For further understanding, consider the following simplified implementation of :py:class:`BaseContactUsView`.
+For further understanding, consider the following simplified depiction of the source code for :py:class:`BaseContactUsView`.

 .. code-block:: python